hartoy/sec-system-test/README.md

 - **About:** Displays static information about me.
 - **Interests:** Uses mapping to display content from an array created within the component of my personal interests.
 - **Form:** Includes form validations for name, email, and message fields with yup.
+Upon form submission, the data is logged to the console using `console.log`.

 ## Deployment